danielrosehill/Awesome-Linux-IDEs/readme.md

 ---

-## Language & Project Focused IDEs
+## Language And Project Focused IDEs

 IDEs that are intended for those writing one or more programming languages and which support one or more Linux distros